What Is 127.0.0.1 Localhost?

 Host Web Apps Locally

 There are a number of platforms that offer all the components for web development on localhost, the starting point for most web developers.
-Popular solution stacks include LAMP , XAMPP, WAMP, MAMP, and others.
+Popular solution stacks include LAMP, XAMPP, WAMP, MAMP, and others.

 Conclusion

 After reading this article, you should better understand what localhost is and when to use it.
+The tutorial covered the relationship between localhost and the loopback IP address and listed some key use cases.

 To broaden your networking knowledge, check out how DNS records are used to store information about domains such as IP addresses, aliases, and security certificates in our article DNS Record Types Explained.